 And it's just these types of flicks that you'll find on the small but perfectly formed silver screen of Surry Hills' Golden Age Cinema.
 The 60-seat picture house shows cult classic, independent releases, with the occasional newcomer or two.
 Decked in moss-green velvet and polished wood with a leveled stage at its front, this cinema forces you out of the unthinking, easy comfort of your average multiplex – just like its (mostly) indie, (mostly) critically acclaimed movie offerings.

+Since 2013, the Golden Age Cinema and Bar has been the much-loved basement occupant of Paramount House.
 The building was constructed in 1940 as the offices of Paramount Pictures, with a basement theatrette for the previewing of movies to cinema owners.
-The space was utilised during World War II for the screening of news reels and informational films for the military.
+During World War II, it was used to screen news reels and informational films for the military.

 The creators of Melbourne's Rooftop Cinema – Barry, Bob and Chris Barton – tried for years to launch an open-air project on top of the Paramount building but were met with objections from local residents.
 So, they went instead for the polar opposite: a retro, underground fit-out with post-war seats from Switzerland and two vintage projectors (which remain on the premises, though the screenings now use a digital projector).